xinz/jsonschex/guide/dialect_and_vocabulary.md

 - Missing required vocabulary: compilation fails with an unsupported vocabulary error.
 - Optional vocabulary unsupported: compilation continues, but those keywords are ignored.
+- Canonical Draft 2020-12 `$schema`: handled internally without a remote meta-schema fetch.
+- Explicit root `$vocabulary`: honored even when the schema uses the built-in Draft 2020-12 dialect.
-- No loader available: `$schema` is not resolved remotely; defaults are used.
+- No loader available for a custom `$schema`: the meta-schema is not resolved remotely, so JSONSchex falls back to its implementation defaults.

 ## Examples